 If you have a baby or toddler, I also recommend bringing along a back up outfit, just in case!
 Occasionally things happen, so if your spirited son takes a small spill in the dirt, you’ll be thankful you brought a back-up pair of pants.

-I always recommend you talk to your kids in advance to prepare them for your session.
+Talk to your kids in advance to prepare them for your session.
 For younger kids, tell them you are going meet a friend at the park who will take your pictures.
 Assure them that they will have fun and get to play some games in the process.

-If you have a child who is especially shy or anxious around strangers, it can be helpful to meet your photographer before your session.
-When possible, I love being able to meet children during the pre-session consult that I provide families with before their session.
-If this isn’t possible, take a look at my About page with your child to see a few photos of me and my family so she can put a face to your photographer before we meet.
+If you have a child who is especially shy or anxious around strangers make your photographer aware of this before your session.
+It may help to take a look at my About page with your child to see a few photos of me and my family so she can put a face to your photographer before we meet.

-For older kids, playing catch, piggy back rides, races, hiking, twirling, are great activities that allow children to enjoy and be themselves.
-I can capture some beautiful and authentic photos when kids are doing what they love..
+For older kids, playing catch, piggy back rides, races, hiking, and dancing, are great activities that allow children to have fun and be themselves.
+I can capture beautiful and authentic photos when kids are doing what they love.

 Every child is different.
 Some are slower to warm up, while others are a ball of energy.
 However your child shows up is OK!
 I promise.
 Let go of any worries about them acting wild or misbehaving and do your best to just go with the flow.

 I find sessions go best when parents allow me to direct their kids and follow my prompts and directions.
 When parents focus on interacting with their kids, rather than telling them what to do or not do, kids are happier and more relaxed and this results in images that parents love.

-I love capturing children just as they are, while wandering, and perhaps picking up a pretty leaf off the ground.
-But if your child just wants to be in your arms then I’lll capture her sweet cuddles with you.
+If your child wants to wander and pick up a pretty leaf off the ground, let him.
+But if your toddler just wants to be in your arms, that’s okay too.
+I’ll capture her sweet cuddles with you.

 This may be the hardest tip to embrace.
 But I think it’s one of the most important tips to a successful family photo session.
 I get it.
 You want everything to be perfect.
-Believe me, I do too!
+I do too!
 But the truth is that no matter how carefully we plan, we can’t control how everything will go.
-Kids have off days, even when they are fed and rested.
-Even when we promise them ice cream or another treat after the session.
-Maybe little Jack just doesn’t feel like looking and smiling at the camera at the moment.
+Kids and babies have off days, even when they’ve been fed and are well-rested.
+Maybe little Jack just doesn’t feel like looking or smiling at the camera.
 When this happens, some parents get overly anxious and start to issue commands to their kids to “smile, or else….”
 Kids pick up on this so quickly.
-I’m guilty of this too and learned the hard way with my son.
-I’ve also seen it happen with other families I’ve photographed over the years and it NEVER leads to happy smiles.
+Trust me.
+This will NEVER lead to happy smiles.

-The best thing you can do when this happens is to take a deep breath and trust me to see and capture the beauty in the moment.
+The best thing you can do when this happens is to take a deep breath and trust me to see and capture the beauty in your family’s moments.

-I’ve noticed when parents’ eyes are on their children, they give the most natural, relaxed and beautiful smiles.
-As a mom, I cherish these types of images the most and I hope you will too because they portray your family connection and your love.
+When parents’ eyes are on their children, they give the most natural, relaxed and beautiful smiles.
+As a mom, I cherish these types of images the most and I hope you will too because they portray your family’s connection and love.

 You got your family dressed and ready and arrived on time for your session.
 Congratulations!
 I know it isn’t easy.
-Now it’s time to relax, have fun and enjoy spending time with your loved ones for the next hour.
+Now it’s time to relax, have fun and enjoy spending time with your loved ones.
 Let me do all the work.
 Hey, that’s why you hired me. 🥰

-I’ll handle all the directing and if little Jack needs some time to run around and regroup, I’ll capture you and your husband alone for some snuggling shots.
-I find that giving kids a few moments to explore, while I focus on other family members, often makes them want to be part of the picture and more willing to smile.
+I’ll handle all the directing and if your toddler needs some time to run around, no problem.
+I’ll capture a few shots of you and your spouse.
+I find that giving kids a few moments to explore, while I focus on other family members often makes them want to be part of the picture.